Answers to FAQs About Our Virtual Bully Prevention Program

-If you are considering the Dare to Care virtual bully prevention and life skills program for your school, answers to your questions may be right here.
+If you are considering the Dare to Care Virtual Bully Prevention and Life Skills program for your school, answers to your questions may be right here.
 These are the questions I receive the most from schools before they purchase the program.
-If you don’t see your question below, I invite you to review our information package or to schedule a 30-minute call with me.
+If you don’t see your question below, I invite you to download our Virtual Info package, or to email me.

-Question: What are the advantages of choosing the Dare to Care virtual program over the in-person program?
+Question: What are the advantages of the Dare to Care virtual program?

 Year-Long Access.
 Our year-long, school-wide license will allow you to view all program modules at your convenience and revisit the content as often as you like.
 Any new teacher, staff member or parent who joins you during the year can access the program at no additional charge.

 Question: What advance preparation is required of teachers?
 None.
-Teachers simply log in to our portal with their school’s unique access code, select the next student module and press “play.”
-Each teacher has their own dashboard, so they can see at a glance where they are in the program.
-Our resource portal contains classroom posters for downloading as well as other supportive materials.
+Teachers simply log in to our portal, select a module and press “play.”
+Quizzes and discussion questions are built into the program, and art projects and other activities to anchor learning include clear instructions.
+Our resource portal also contains classroom posters for downloading as well as other supportive materials.

 Question: Is there a recommended schedule for rolling out the program?